Why Is My Aircon Pipe Sweating?

 - The water pattern changes with operating behavior, not just humidity.

-3. Escalating Line Condition With Icing or Leakage Risk
+3. Escalating Line Condition With Icing Or Leakage Risk

 - Sweating becomes heavy or starts spreading to more surfaces.